mooch443/trex/docs/parameters_tgrabs.rst

 	**default value:** false

-	(beta) if set to true, all objects other than the detected blobs are removed and not written to the output video file.
+	(beta) If set to true, all objects other than the detected blobs are removed and will not be written to the output video file.

 .. function:: tags_size_range(range<double>)

-	**default value:** [0,10]
+	**default value:** [0.08,2]

+	The minimum and maximum area accepted as a (square) physical tag on the individuals.